xdevplatform/aws-toolkit-recent-search/README.md

     * Click on "Create Function".
     * Select "Upload from" > ".zip file" and upload the `script.zip` file previously downloaded.
     * Click "Save".
-    * Under "Configuration", edit the Timeout to 15 minutes.
+    * Under "Configuration" > "General configuration": edit the Timeout to 15 minutes.

-    * Good example/ guidance in this tutorial: https://www.danielherediamejias.com/python-scripts-aws-lambda/
+**[The above works / has been tested.
+Review/ work on the following steps]**

 5. Create a function URL (this will later be used to trigger the lambda function and fetch Tweets):
     * Under "Configuration", select "Function URL".